mclaurinpd/hfPortfolio/_clips/21stfeeandreimbursements.md

 layout: post
 title: The 21st Annual Fees and Reimbursements Survey
 feature_text: Chiropractic Economics
+author: Hannah Fell
+description: An article I wrote for Chiropractic Economics in October 2018.
+Fees and Reimbursements Survey.
 ---

 An article I wrote for Chiropractic Economics in October 2018.